 Properties eligible under Criterion B will have been lived in or used by one or more significant persons during the period in which they achieved significance.
-If multiple properties are associated with a significant individual, the properties must be compared to determine which best represent the person's historic contributions.
-The historic contexts provided in this MPDF discuss some specific, significant Native individuals and many more may be identified.
+If multiple properties are associated with a significant individual the properties must be compared to determine which best represent the person's historic contributions.
+The historic contexts provided in this MPDF discusses some specific, significant Native individuals and many more may be identified.
 Individuals may include community leaders, religious leaders, activists/warriors, doctors/healers, artists, artisans/craft specialists, culture bearers, and more.
 As under Criterion A, retention of integrity of location, feeling, and association, and sometimes setting, may be more important than integrity of design, workmanship, and materials.

 Criterion C: Properties that embody the distinctive characteristics of a type, period, or method of construction; represent the work of a master; possess high artistic values; or that represent a significant and distinguishable entity whose components may lack individual distinction Mission Period art and architecture has distinct forms (influenced in part by California's native environment and Native Peoples e.g., siting, layout, building materials, stylistic elements), with architecture in particular highlighted in many of the original National Register listings of California missions and other Mission Period properties (Appendix A).
 While styles of art and architecture are not the focus of this MPDF, related properties may be eligible under Criterion C, for example, when built by Native Americans or exhibiting Native American design features.
 Under Criterion C a property should retain enough physical character-defining features to convey significance related to type, period, method of construction, work of a master, or artistic value.
 Integrity of design, materials, and workmanship may be more important than integrity of location, setting, feeling, and association.
-The last component of Criterion C eligibility refers to districts that will usually also meet one or more additional criteria or another component of Criterion C.
+The last portion of Criterion C.